 At the conclusion of this program it is expected that the participants will be able to:

-- Provide appropriate initial care for a child who has a common childhood illness such as gastroenteritis or asthma.
+- Identify appropriate initial care for a child who has a common childhood illness such as gastroenteritis or asthma

-- Describe the considerations that need to be taken into account, when a serious injury has occurred such as a burn.
+- Outline the considerations that need to be taken into account when a significant injury has occurred such as a burn

 8:30am - Registration and Refreshments

 There is a clear difference between the nursing care of adults versus the nursing care of children.
 This session will review the anatomical, physiological and developmental aspects that make infants and children different.
 It will then discuss the differences in the approaches to care that need to be made.

 - Which special considerations need to be taken into account when a child is sick?